synt7x/synthesize/README.md

 Learn audio synthesis interactively with a simple introductory crash course.
 Teaches the basics of oscillators and filters through interactive learning.

+## Building

+You must have Rust and CMake installed to build this project.
+Once those prequisites are installed, simply run `cargo build --release` to create a build of the executable.

 ## Inspiration

 I was inspired to work on this project due to my fascination with audio synthesis, and wanted to try doing audio synthesis at a low level myself.
 This was my first time writing a proper audio engine, and I hoped to gain new insight into the inner workings of audio formats and pipelines.
 I also hoped to learn the ropes of the `sdl3` Rust API by writing a custom rendering engine.
 Through this project, I hope that I can spread my passion of synthesizers to an audience that may be interested but daunted by the complexity.